akaTsunemori/pointpca2-python/README.md

 Outputs are saved in the "ttests" folder.

 ## Results
 Results for various datasets are in the [results](results) folder, including checkpoints, feature tables, plots, regressions, and t-tests.
-APSIPA dataset results are available exemplified below.
+APSIPA dataset results are exemplified below.

 - ### Leave One Group Out
 ![APSIPA_LeaveOneGroupOut](results/APSIPA/plots/APSIPA_LeaveOneGroupOut.png)